nero-5-5/nero-5-5/README.md

 </h1>

 <p align="center">
-I'm Vladislav, I'm 15 years old, I'm from Ukraine, I like to make websites
+I'm Vladislav from Ukrain, and I do content on Front-end.
 </p>

 <p align="center">